Why does this Policy exist?

 We may disclose specific information upon lawful request by government authorities, law enforcement and regulatory authorities where required or permitted by law and for tax or other purposes.

-In order to provide you with the financial products you have requested, we may share your personal information with our funders or other third-party finance companies.
+In order to provide you with the financial products you have requested, we may share your personal information within our own group of companies, with our funders or other third-party finance companies.
 Upon request, we can provide you with a list of the usual finance companies that we might use in such circumstances or notify you in advance of approaching the finance company of which company we intend to use.

 Your personal information will be made available for the purposes mentioned above (or as otherwise notified to you from time to time); on a ‘need-to-know’ basis, to provide you with our professional services and third parties who we identify are able to assist us with your enquiry or application and support your needs as identified.